 - Det.
 Del Spooner of I, Robot has this as a reason for hating robots.
 During a car accident where he and a girl were trapped in cars sinking into the lake, a robot saved him but not the girl.
-The robot claims that Spooner had a better chance of survival than the girl (whose odds were statistically non-existent), a reasoning he hates since he believes that a true human would gladly sacrifice their life to save the girl no matter how futile.
+The robot's claims that Spooner had a better chance of survival than the girl (whose odds were statistically non-existent) and since the robots brain is a difference engine, it logically went after the one with a better chance of survival, a reasoning that Del hates since he believes that a true human would gladly sacrifice their life to save the girl no matter how futile.

 - A scene that was never filmed from Superman Returns was to have given this to Superman... as he gazed on Ground Zero in New York City.
 The writers' idea was that his thought process would essentially be If I had been here, maybe this wouldn't have happened.